 Thanks to a £5.25bn regeneration programme, the economic heartland of south London will soon become a thriving, must-visit destination not just within the UK, but in Europe.

 At the heart of these transformative plans will be a £1.5bn retail and leisure complex by Unibail-Rodamco-Westfield and Hammerson, seven new hotels, 2.8m sq ft of Grade A office space and 10,500 new homes.

 Explore our website and find out just how much Croydon has to offer.

-A 2m sq ft complex of offices, homes and shops – including the new Boxpark Croydon – Ruskin Square will create a vibrant, bustling atmosphere the moment you arrive, as well as providing an attractive new gateway into the rest of the reshaped town.
+Step off the train at East Croydon into the new, regenerated town centre and Ruskin Square will be the first thing you see.
+A 2m sq ft complex of offices, homes and shops – including the new Boxpark Croydon – Ruskin Square will create a vibrant, bustling atmosphere the moment you arrive, as well as providing an attractive new gateway into Croydon’s regnerated town centre.

 In Croydon, the Chinese property giants purchased the former Nestle Tower, called St George’s House, and neighbouring St George’s Walk last year in one of the largest residential development deals of 2017.
 They have plans to deliver over 1,000 new homes on the site.

 The Croydon Partnership, the joint venture between Westfield and Hammerson, is committed to investing over £1.4 billion to redevelop Croydon’s retail town centre.
 The upgraded plans for the redevelopment of the Whitgift Centre received outline planning from the London Borough of Croydon late last year, while Sadiq Kahn, Mayor of London, gave the development the green light in January.